stegripe/rawon/README.md

 5. After approval, set `STEGRIPE_API_LICENSE_KEY` in `.env`.
 6. Restart the bot.

 General commands remain available without a license.
-Approved bot IDs can use the licensed feature set after validation.
-If validation is temporarily unavailable, a previously validated license can use the local grace cache for a limited window.
+Approved bot IDs can use the licensed feature set.

 ### Multi-Bot Mode